amasterenko/job4j_cars/README.md

 ### Usage:
 ____
 Before deploying:
-1. Set the "imagesPath" parameter in web.xml file.
+1. Set the "imagesPath" parameter in ./src/main/webapp/WEB-INF/web.xml file.
-It's a directory where the ads' files will be stored.
+It's a directory where the ads photo will be stored.
-2. Set your DB's parameters in hibernate.cfg.xml.
+2. Set your DB's parameters in ./src/resources/hibernate.cfg.xml.
 3. Run scheme.sql on your DB.

 Deploy the WAR file to Tomcat: